nodejs/admin/GITHUB_ORG_MANGEMENT_POLICY.md

 The following groups are granted Ownership permissions:

 * TSC members
-* Community Committee Chairperson or Director
+* Community Committee Chairperson
+* COmmunity Committee Board Director
 * Moderation team members.
 The Moderation Team members will limit their use of the access granted to that required to carry out moderation across the existing repositories.